Bonsanto/directed-graph/README.md

 # directed-graph
-This is a wrapper over networkx's Digraph.
+This library uses networkx's to its functionality.